locnho/chem-feeder-mqtt/README.md

 # Configuration with RPI GPIO

-GPIO Pin 16 - Power: This pin is used to detect power to the pH controller (active low).
+GPIO Pin 0 - Power: This pin is used to detect power to the pH controller (active low).

-GPIO Pin 12 - Alarm: This pin is used to detect pH controller alarm (active low).
+GPIO Pin 16 - Alarm: This pin is used to detect pH controller alarm (active high).
+Connect to controller Normal Open (NO) side.

 Use this command: